What is MCLR? The Complete Guide for Borrowers

 What is MCLR?

-MCLR means the Marginal Cost of Funds based Lending Rate.
+MCLR stands for Marginal Cost of Funds based Lending Rate.
 It is essentially the minimum interest rate a bank can charge its customers for a loan.
-The system replaced the Base Rate framework to ensure a more dynamic and market-sensitive lending environment.
+The system replaced the Base Rate framework in 2016 to ensure a more dynamic and market-sensitive lending environment.

-Under the MCLR system, a bank's lending rates are directly tied to its incremental cost of borrowing.
-This means if a bank's cost of funds decreases, it is compelled to pass on this benefit to the borrower, unlike the previous system, where banks often delayed such rate cuts.
+Under the MCLR system, a bank's lending rates are tied to its incremental cost of borrowing.
+This means if a bank's cost of funds decreases (for example, when the RBI cuts the repo rate), it is compelled to pass on that benefit to borrowers — unlike the previous Base Rate system, where banks often delayed such rate reductions.

 How is MCLR Calculated?

-The MCLR rate is a dynamic figure that banks must revise monthly.
-Its calculation involves four key components:
+Banks must revise their MCLR monthly.
+The calculation involves four key components:

-1. Marginal Cost of Funds (92%): This is the primary component and represents the average interest rate a bank pays on its various sources of funding, such as savings accounts, term deposits, and borrowings from the RBI.
-The "marginal" aspect means it considers the cost of new funds, not the average cost of all existing funds.
+1. Marginal Cost of Funds (the largest component): The average rate a bank pays on its funding sources — savings accounts, term deposits, and RBI borrowings.
+The "marginal" aspect considers the cost of new funds, not the average cost of all existing funds.

-2. Negative Carry on Cash Reserve Ratio (CRR): Banks are mandated to maintain a certain percentage of their deposits as CRR with the RBI, on which they do not earn any interest.
-The cost incurred for holding these non-remunerative funds is known as the "negative carry on CRR" and is factored into the MCLR.
+2. Negative Carry on CRR: Banks must maintain a portion of deposits as Cash Reserve Ratio (CRR) with the RBI, on which they earn no interest.
+The cost of holding these non-remunerative funds is the "negative carry on CRR" and is factored into MCLR.

-4. Tenure Premium: An additional charge is added for loans with a longer tenure to account for the increased risk over a longer period.
-For example, a 15-year home loan will have a higher premium than a 5-year loan.
+4. Tenure Premium: An additional charge for longer-tenure loans to account for increased risk.
+A 15-year home loan carries a higher tenure premium than a 5-year loan.

 Get an Education Loan 10X Faster than Banks.

-2. Each bank sets its own spread based on credit profile, loan type, and risk factors.
+• Each bank sets its own spread based on your credit profile, loan type, and risk factors.

-3. Even if RBI cuts repo rates, your EMI may only change after the MCLR reset period (commonly 6 or 12 months).
+• Even if the RBI cuts the repo rate, your EMI only changes after the MCLR reset period — commonly 6 or 12 months.

-Tip: Always check your bank’s latest MCLR rates and ask about the spread before signing a loan agreement.
-That way, you know your real cost of borrowing, not just the benchmark rate.
+• Always ask for your bank’s latest published MCLR rates and the spread before signing a loan agreement, so you know your true cost of borrowing.

-For example, A 2023 study on monetary policy transmission in India found that a 100-basis-point increase in the policy rate led to an increase of 26-47 basis points in the weighted average lending rate under the MCLR regime, compared to only 11-19 basis points under the Base Rate regime.
-This significant difference demonstrates the improved effectiveness of MCLR in transmitting policy changes to bank lending rates
+The Base Rate (in effect from 2010 to 2016) was based on the average cost of funds, making it slow to respond to RBI policy changes.
+A study on monetary policy transmission in India found that a 100-basis-point increase in the policy rate led to a rise of 26–47 basis points in the weighted average lending rate under MCLR, compared to only 11–19 basis points under the Base Rate regime — demonstrating MCLR’s improved transmission speed.

 Base Rate